Projective curves and weak second-order logic

 \begin{thm} Let $\ca A$ be a structure with a definable set $X$ which has a definable finite power set $\F (X)$.
-Then $(\F(X), \subseteq^*)$ is definably well founded, namely every non-empty definable subset of $\F(X)$ contains an element whose extension is minimal with respect to the inclusion relation. \end{thm}
+Then $(\F(X), \subseteq^*)$ is definably well-founded, namely every non-empty definable subset of $\F(X)$ contains an element whose extension is minimal with respect to the inclusion relation. \end{thm}

 \begin{proof} Let $\ca U \subseteq \F (X)$ be a non-empty definable set.
 We need to show that $\ca U$ has a minimal element.
 This would be easier if the structure $\ca A$ admitted a definable finite power set $\F (X^2)$ of $X^2$, for then we could define a notion of definable cardinality for elements of $\F(X)$ and take an element of minimal definable cardinality.